LightInTheBox (NYSE:LITB) Updates Q2 2021 Earnings Guidance

-LightInTheBox (NYSE:LITB) last posted its quarterly earnings results on Friday, March 19th.
-The technology company reported ($0.03) earnings per share (EPS) for the quarter.
-The company had revenue of $132.75 million during the quarter.
+LightInTheBox (NYSE:LITB) last released its quarterly earnings data on Friday, March 19th.
+The technology company reported ($0.03) EPS for the quarter.
+The business had revenue of $132.75 million during the quarter.
 LightInTheBox had a return on equity of 29.70% and a net margin of 3.05%.

 LightInTheBox Holding Co, Ltd. operates as a cross-border e-commerce platform that delivers products directly from manufacturers to its customers worldwide.
 The company provides customized, special occasion, and fast fashion apparel products; and other general merchandise products, such as accessories and gadgets, home garden products, electronics and communication devices, and other products.